MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 You can use the test environment to validate any major updates before pushing them to your production environment, where Dynamics 365 Guides is being used by your end users.

 ![Diagram showing test vs production instances](media/test-production-instances.png "Diagram showing test vs production instances")

+> [!NOTE]
+> "Production environment” in this case refers generally to the environment that your users access to do their daily work.
+This is not the same as the Common Data Service “Production environment” that you select [when installing the Dynamics 365 Guides Common Data Service solution](setup-step-two.md).

 Your Dynamics 365 Guides license allows you to access as many Common Data Service instances as needed within your tenant.